 How We Collect Information

 Cookies are small text files that are placed on your computer by the websites that you visit.
-They are commonly used in order to make websites work by tracking goods that you have placed in a basket, or work more efficiently by remembering your login details, as well as to provide information about the sites usage to the owners of the site.
+They are commonly used in order to make websites work by tracking goods that you have placed in a basket, or work more efficiently by remembering your login details, as well as to provide information about the usage of the site to the owners of the site.

 Types of Cookies

 There are three types of cookies dropped and collected by websites.
 With some exceptions (i.e. websites that fundamentally require cookies in order for website functionality – see below) from 26th May 2012, all cookies must be consented to by a site’s users.